jobs-github/slothjson/doc/en/design.md

 	    bool decode(const rapidjson::Value& json_val, float & obj_val);
 	}

-With the support of template in C++, we could implement the interfaces of array and dict:
+Thanks to `C++` templates, we can predefine interfaces for arrays and dictionaries:

 	namespace slothjson
 	{